plandes/mimic/README.md

 ## Configuration

-After a database is installed it must be configured in the file `~/.mimic`.
-This file also specifies where to cache data:
+After a database is installed it must be configured in a new file `~/.mimicrc` that you create.
+This INI formatted file also specifies where to cache data:
 ```ini
 [default]
 # the directory where cached data is stored
 data_dir = ~/directory/to/cached/data
 ```
+If this file doesn't exist, it must be specified with the `--config` option.

 ### SQLite